Is this the refrain of our age? Not enough time. Too much to do. So many commitments and responsibilities.

 If you’re struggling with pleasing others or making time for yourself…

 Why not get in touch for a free initial chat on the phone?
-I offer counselling in Totnes and online to help you through anxiety and depression, and developing a kindness towards yourself.
+I offer coaching online to help you through anxiety and depression, and developing a kindness towards yourself so you can lead the life you long for.

 You can call or text me on 07443 640556 or email me here.